alma/widgets/documentation.md

 ### domain `Alma.ApiMode.TEST | Alma.ApiMode.LIVE` [required]

-- `Alma.ApiMode.TEST` Used to test the widget
+- `Alma.ApiMode.TEST` Used to test the widget.
+Data will match what is provided in your sandbox dashboard
-- `Alma.ApiMode.LIVE` Used in production mode. data will match what is provided in your dashboard
+- `Alma.ApiMode.LIVE` Used in production mode.
+Data will match what is provided in your production dashboard

 ## Add PaymentPlans